PyO3/setuptools-rust/README.md

 The following is a very basic tutorial that shows how to use `setuptools-rust` in `pyproject.toml`.
-It assumes that you already have a bunch of Python and Rust files that you want distribute.
+It assumes that you already have a bunch of Python and Rust files that you want to distribute.
 You can see examples for these files in the [`examples/hello-world`](https://github.com/PyO3/setuptools-rust/tree/main/examples/hello-world) directory in the [github repository](https://github.com/PyO3/setuptools-rust).
-[PyO3 docs](https://pyo3.rs) has detailed information on how to write Python modules in Rust.
+The [PyO3 docs](https://pyo3.rs) have detailed information on how to write Python modules in Rust.

 ```